 Nebraska is one of 43 states to publish a regular Tax Expenditure Report, but it has several shortcomings.
-It contains no cost estimate for one-fourth of the tax expenditures it identifies,53 it is unclear which years the estimates represent, and it makes no recommendations despite the fact that they are required by law.54
+It contains no cost estimate for almost one-fourth of the sales and income tax expenditures it identifies, it is unclear which years the estimates represent, and it makes no recommendations despite the fact that they are required by law.

-With incomplete reporting, it is impossible to know if Nebraskans are getting a good return on these investments.
-With no regular review, programs funded through tax expenditures can sometimes greatly exceed their original cost estimates, unexpectedly cutting into funding for other priorities.55
+With incomplete reporting, it is impossible to know if Nebraskans are getting good returns on these investments.
+With no regular review, programs funded through tax expenditures can sometimes greatly exceed their original cost estimates, unexpectedly cutting into funding for other priorities.

 Nebraska has improved its business subsidy policy by implementing wage requirements to ensure high-paying jobs and forcing businesses to repay if they fail to meet growth requirements.
-There is also more disclosure of how much is distributed in subsidies and to whom, but some important information is still not available to the public.
-For example, when the state's largest business tax credit program was created in 1987, the Legislature took other steps to entice businesses into the state and to retain existing businesses - making major changes to individual income tax rates56 and changing the way multistate corporations calculate taxable income57 - but the impact of these changes has not been tracked and reported.
+There also is more disclosure of how much is distributed in subsidies and to whom, but some important information is still not available to the public.
+For example, when the state's largest business tax credit program was created in 1987, the Legislature took other steps to entice businesses into the state and to retain existing businesses - making major changes to individual income tax rates and changing the way multistate corporations calculate taxable income - but the impact of these changes has not been tracked and reported.

-The nonpartisan Pew Center on the States58 recommends that Nebraska evaluate its subsidies during policy and budget deliberations to ensure lawmakers consider the results.
-The state should also improve how it measures the economic impact of subsidies, Pew says.59
+The nonpartisan Pew Center on the States recommends that Nebraska evaluate its subsidies during policy and budget deliberations to ensure lawmakers consider the results.
+The state also should improve how it measures the economic impact of subsidies, Pew says.